python-openapi/openapi-core/docs/integrations.rst

 Low level
 ~~~~~~~~~

-For Requests you can use RequestsOpenAPIRequest a Requests request factory:
+You can use `RequestsOpenAPIRequest` as a Requests request factory:

 .. code-block:: python